A cat shock collar is a type of physical punishment for pet cats.

 Do they make shock collars for cats?

-Shock collars specifically made for cats, and cat-sized dog shock collars are widely available to buy.
+Shock collars specifically made for cats, and cat-sized dog shock collars, are widely available to buy.

-However, we strongly advise against using them.
+But, we strongly advise against using them.

-In this article we’ll break down the reasons why that is, and why we think other ways of shaping cats’ behavior are better.
+In this article we’ll break down the reasons why that is.
+And why we think other ways of shaping cats’ behavior are better.

 How do shock collars work on cats?